Seagata0/TheHertaVtuber/README.md

 - TTS : Edge-TTS (ja-JP-NanamiNeural)
 - Audio Model : Refer to the 2nd Proj
 - Total Prompt : 41
-  - Text Prompt : 9 (https://chatgpt.com/share/67eab298-9814-800b-bb02-8861e6c70c29) & Since Deepseek Cant be shared the output will be written in Deepseek_ouput.txt
+  - Text Prompt : 9 (https://chatgpt.com/share/67eab298-9814-800b-bb02-8861e6c70c29) & Since Deepseek Cant be shared, the output is shown as "Prompt for TTS below"
   - Audio Prompt : 24 (Output Can Be checked in /audio/tts)